Nicky Sualua

-Nicky Sualua (born April 16, 1975) is an American former professional football fullback for the Dallas Cowboys of the National Football League (NFL).
+Nicky Sualua (born April 16, 1975) is an American former professional football player who was a fullback for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes and was selected by the Cowboys in the fourth round of the 1997 NFL draft.

 Early life

 Sualua began playing football in his freshman year at Santiago High School, where he was a guard and defensive tackle.
 The next year, he transferred to Mater Dei High School, where he played as a fullback and defensive end.
 As a sophomore, he helped his team compile a 13–1 record and win the state title.

 As a senior, he had 85 carries for 562 yards (6.6 avg.) and nine touchdowns, despite missing five games with a high ankle sprain he suffered in the opening game.
 He was voted the MVP of the South Coast League and scored six touchdowns in the opening round of the playoffs.
 He also lettered in wrestling and weightlifting, winning the state title in 1991.